-Job 7 – read and compare multiple versions
+Job 7 search, read, and compare multiple versions of the Bible

 [1] “Isn’t a man forced to labor on earth?